 Driven by an urge to spread light in the world, Vironika began to do life coaching, speaking, and writing in the personal growth field.
 She spoke about the importance of self-love, self-care, and authenticity.
 In self-help, Vironika thought she’d found the perfect line of work.

-In 2014, Vironika and her partner, Jamie, sold all their things, left Toronto, and became digital nomads.
+In 2014, Vironika sold her things, left Toronto, and became a digital nomad.
 While living in Costa Rica, Vironika created the 30 Day Self-Love Challenge program.
 She also launched The Real Us—a community blog where people share their real-life inspiring stories and poems about healing, courage, authenticity, and kindness.

 Shortly after releasing her first book, Vironika began to write her second, which she intended to be a traditional self-help book about loving self-talk.
 But throughout the next few years, she began to see her work in a harsh, new light.
 She realized how often self-help perpetuated people’s suffering by selling them on quick fixes and “magical” solutions.
 She became aware of how many people were losing self-respect while trying to follow expert advice on how to build self-respect.

 Apart from writing and reading, Vironika spends her days singing, playing guitar, doing yoga, exploring nature, going on adventures, and having long conversations.
-Thanks to housesitting and AirBnb, she is still a digital nomad.
-She often visits Toronto, which she has paradoxically realized is her favourite place in the world.
+You’re welcome to keep up with her journey on her blog.